Battle of Vyborg Bay (1790)

-The Battle of Vyborg Bay (or the Battle of Vyborg) (Note: Выборгское морское сражение; in Swedish literature known as Viborgska gatloppet, "the Viborg gauntlet".) was a naval battle fought between Russia and Sweden on 3 July 1790 in Vyborg Bay off the coast of Vyborg during the Russo-Swedish War (1788–1790).
-The Swedish Navy suffered heavy losses, losing seven ships of the line and three frigates, but Gustav III of Sweden eventually ensured a Swedish naval escape through a Russian naval blockade composed of units of the Baltic Fleet, commanded by Admiral Vasily Chichagov.
+The Battle of Vyborg Bay (also known as the Battle of Vyborg) (Note: Выборгское морское сражение; in Swedish literature known as Viborgska gatloppet, "the Viborg gauntlet".) was fought between Russia and Sweden on 3 July 1790 in Vyborg Bay off the coast of Vyborg during the Russo-Swedish War of 1788–1790.
+The Swedish Navy suffered heavy losses, losing several ships of the line and frigates, but under Gustav III eventually managed to escape through a Russian naval blockade composed of units of the Baltic Fleet, commanded by Admiral Vasily Chichagov.
 British historians would later call the Battle of Vyborg Bay the "Baltic Trafalgar".
 The battle ranks among the world's largest historical naval battles and also among the most influential, as it introduced the naval battle concept of "firepower over mobility".

 Background

 In 1790, King Gustav III revived his plan for a landing close to St. Petersburg, this time near Viborg.
 But the plan foundered in a disastrous attack on the Russian fleet at the Battle of Reval on 13 May.
 A further attack on the Russian fleet off Kronstadt at the beginning of June also failed and the Swedish high seas fleet and the "archipelago fleet" (skärgårdsflottan) both retired to Vyborg Bay.

 The stage for the battle was set in the first week of June.
 Northern white nights were nearly as light as the day and, to King Gustav's consternation, unfavourable southwesterly winds prevented the combined Swedish fleets of some 400 vessels from sailing southeast to Swedish-controlled Finnish waters.
 This allowed the Russian sailing battlefleet and coastal galley fleet to join forces.

 King Gustav ordered a two-part Swedish naval force of 400 ships (with 3,000 guns and 30,000 sailor and soldiers) to anchor temporarily between the islands of Krysserort (Ristiniemi in Finnish), and Biskopsö (Severny Berezovy in Russian, Piisaari in Finnish) just inside the mouth of Viborg Bay, Russia, in the Gulf of Finland.
 This strategic position placed the Swedish navy within striking distance of the Russian imperial capital, Saint Petersburg.

 The sailing battlefleet of 21 ships of the line, 13 frigates, various smaller ships, and 16,000 men, was led by flag-captain Admiral Otto Henrik Nordenskiöld, under command of Grand Admiral Duke Carl, younger brother of King Gustav III.
 The coastal galley flotilla (Skärgårdsflottan) of 14,000 sailors and army soldiers was led by flag-captain Colonel George de Frese, under personal charge of Gustav III.